 You may have a great desire to write but don’t know how or where to start.
 Or you may simply want to explore your creativity through writing.

-In this workshop, you play with your imagination and dreams to challenge your fears; of the blank page, of feeling foolish, of failure and through this charm our inner critic.
+In this workshop, you will play with your imagination and dreams to challenge your fears; of the blank page, of feeling foolish, of failure and through this charm, your inner critic.
 You will experience the delight of the creativity that is at your core.

 This will let you explore ways of giving yourself permission to write with courage and trust, so that we can persist with creative enchantment into our so-called real lives.

 About the Tutor

 Mary Montague is a poet and fiction writer.

 Her poetry collections include ‘Black Wolf on a White Plain’ (Summer Palace Press 2001) and ‘Tribe’ (Dedalus Press 2008).
 She has been published in numerous journals, nationally and internationally, and has been widely anthologised, most recently in ‘Washing Windows?
 Irish Women Write Poetry’ (Arlen House 2017).